 but you're free to create the directory yourself and

-files with whatever names you like.
+have .conf files with whatever names you like.

 The good news is that all of this can be achieved via changes in